Installing GMT

 Windows

-We provide 32 and 64 bit standalone installers (e.g., gmt-6.x.x-win64.exe) in the GitHub repository.
-The installers come with GDAL, FFmpeg, and Ghostscript pre-installed.
+We provide 64 bit standalone installer (e.g., gmt-6.x.x-win64.exe) in the GitHub repository.
+The installer come with GDAL, FFmpeg, and Ghostscript pre-installed.

 In addition to the GMT installer, you also need to download and install GraphicsMagick if you want to create animated GIFs.